Inspiration for writing songs comes in abundance on some days but seems to dry up completely on others.

 Step 1: Decide what feelings and emotions you want to express with your song.
 Is it anger, hurt, tranquility, love, happiness, guilt, desperation, freedom?

 Step 2: Recall a time when you were an intense state of emotion similar to the one you want to express in your song.

 This should be very easy to do, even if what you’re trying to recall happened a long time ago because where there is emotion, there is memory.

 When I was around nine years old the school bus I was in, got involved in an accident, a woman got killed.
 I can remember clearly the bus driver’s face, who were the other children on the bus, and, more than anything else, the face of the person who raised the alarm that a woman was underneath our bus.

 The reason I remember so vividly something that happened three decades ago, but not who this morning’s bus driver was, is that at the time the accident happened my emotions of fear and shock were extremely high – thus, it remained in my memory.

-If you spend a few minutes thinking about something that triggered the emotion you want to express, you will start feeling that emotion again, except that this time there will be less intensity.
+If you spend a few minutes thinking about something that triggered the emotion you want to express, you will start feeling that emotion again, except that this time there will be less intense.

 If a whole song just materializes in front of you like what happened to me before writing Stars of Alexandria, go ahead and write it, but in reality, it’s rarely that easy.